 Odds fluctuation and efficient market theory

-It is perceived that the closing line odds represent unbiased reflection of the real probabilities of an event outcome.
-The closing line odds is a must follow indicator to identify whether you are having a genuine edge over the bookmakers.
+It is perceived that the closing line odds represent an unbiased reflection of the real probabilities of an event outcome.
+The closing line odds is a must follow indicator to identify whether you are have a genuine edge over the bookmakers.

 I imagine how difficult it is to manually keep track of the closing line odds.
-This is why you can use Bettingmetrics bet tracker - it literally takes a few second to add it.
+This is why you can use Bettingmetrics bet tracker - it literally takes a few seconds to add it.
 Further Bettingmetrics bet tracker will automatically add the closing line odds for you.
-Currently we take the closing line odds form Betfair exchange as we have full integration with them.
-You can also use Bettingmetrics analytics to compare your odds vs the closing line odds and quickly identify which strategies have genuine edge over the bookmakers.
+Currently, we take the closing line odds from Betfair exchange as we have full integration with them.
+You can also use Bettingmetrics analytics to compare your odds vs the closing line odds and quickly identify which strategies have a genuine edge over the bookmakers.

 The importance of consistently beating the closing line odds